jychen0611/iplu/README.md

 ## tools

-### Autonomous System (AS) FIB Generator
+### BGPStream FIB Generator

-This script processes BGP RIB (Routing Information Base) data to generate FIBs (Forwarding Information Bases) for Autonomous Systems (AS) with significant routing information.
-The script provides the following functionalities:
+This script processes BGP Routing Information Base (RIB) snapshots from the `route-views.sfmix` collector to generate Forwarding Information Base (FIB) files categorized by Autonomous System (AS) ID.
+The `route-views.sfmix` collector provides routing data from the San Francisco Metro Internet Exchange (SFMIX), located in San Francisco, California.

+#### Features

+1. **Generate FIB Files**:
+   - Extracts routing information from the `route-views.sfmix` RIB collector.
+   - Groups prefixes and next-hops by AS ID.
-* Generate FIB Files: Creates FIB files (.txt) for AS IDs with more than 90,000 routing entries.
+   - Only generates files for AS IDs with more than 90,000 entries.

-* Delete Generated Files: Removes all previously generated .txt files.
+   - This script primarily focuses on **IPv6** prefixes observed in the RIB data provided by route-views.sfmix.
+Adjustments can be made to include IPv4 data or other collectors if needed.

+2. **Delete Generated Files**:
+   - Deletes all `.txt` files in the current directory.

 #### Prerequisites